Rectangular diagrams of surfaces: distinguishing Legendrian knots: Spatial ribbon graphs

-Two enhanced spatial ribbon graphs $\rho$ and $\rho'$ are said to be \emph{stably equivalent relative to~$L$} if one can choose their patchings~$P$ and~$P'$, respectively, so that the patched spatial ribbon graphs~$(\rho,P)$ and~$(\rho',P')$ are stably equivalent relative to~$L$. \end{defi}
+Note that, if enhanced spatial ribbon graphs~$\rho$ and~$\rho'$ are stably equivalent relative to~$L$, then for \emph{any} patching~$P$ of~$\rho$ one can find a patching~$P'$ of~$\rho'$ such that the patched spatial ribbon graphs~$(\rho,P)$ and~$(\rho',P')$ are stably equivalent.
+This implies, in particular, that stable equivalence is transitive, which justifies the term `equivalence'.